 10.2.
 Measure cell growth by using a live-cell imager or other methods (e.g., cell counting, or water-soluble tetrazolium salt-1 assay).

 10.3.
-Use the half-maximal inhibitory concentration (IC50) to test the cellular responses to specific cancer drugs in cells with or without NET1e over-expression by SAM 15.
+Use the half-maximal inhibitory concentration (IC50) to test the cellular responses to specific cancer drugs in cells with or without NET1e overexpression by SAM 15.

 NOTE: Results of cell growth assays and drug sensitivity tests of breast cancer cells are presented after overexpression of an eRNA transcribed adjacent to NET1 gene, which was referred to as NET1e15.
 Other assays can be conducted at the cellular or organismal levels based on the need of each specific project.